Alternative treatments for a torn disc

 A torn disc is a common degenerative spine condition that is also known as a ruptured, herniated or slipped disc.
 If you have experienced — or know someone who has experienced — a torn disc, you know how much pain and discomfort this spinal condition can cause.
 You can encounter numbness, tingling, spasms and muscle weakness in the neck, back and extremities.
 These uncomfortable symptoms lead many to seek treatment from a physician.
 It’s important to know about the full range of treatment options, including alternative treatments, so you and your doctor can develop a care plan with the best chance of helping you find lasting relief.

-Since each intervertebral disc is subject to a great deal of wear and tear, its annulus fibrosus (the tough exterior) is susceptible to developing a crack or tear.
-People between the ages of 30 and 50 are especially prone to an intervertebral disc tear, since discs tend to dry out and shrink over time.
-Traumatic injury can also cause a disc to tear, and may occur as the result of a car accident, athletic injury, or any other sudden impact.
-A torn disc can become quite painful when disc tissue seeps through the tear, enters into the spinal canal, and compresses a spinal nerve.
+Since each disc in the spine is subject to a great deal of wear and tear, the tough exterior layer is susceptible to developing a crack or tear.
+People between the ages of 30 and 50 are especially prone to a disc tear, since discs tend to dry out and shrink over time.
+Traumatic injury can also cause a disc to tear and may occur as the result of a car accident, athletic injury or any other sudden impact.
+A torn disc can become quite painful when inner disc material seeps through the tear, enters into the spinal canal and compresses a spinal nerve.

-Most physicians begin treatment for a torn disc through conservative means, including over-the-counter pain medications, behavior modification, physical therapy, and intermittent rest.
+Most physicians begin treatment for a torn disc through conservative means, including over-the-counter pain medications, lifestyle changes, physical therapy and intermittent rest.
 Many patients choose to supplement these treatments with alternative therapies.
-Though some holistic approaches have garnered controversy, a number of patients attribute relief to one or more of the following:
+Though some of these approaches are still outside the medical mainstream, there are a large number of patients who reported finding meaningful relief from the following methods: